Romanian tax residence explained in details

 If an individual is considered Romanian tax resident:

 he is fully subject to taxation for his worldwide income under the Romanian laws.
-Worldwide income includes any type of personal income, from any country of source (both from Romania or from other country).
+Worldwide income includes any type of personal income, from any country of source (both from Romania or from any other country).

 Let’s have as an example an individual with Romanian tax residence who is working and living in Romania, and earns salary income from a Romanian employer.